 ‘Skillogy’ began with a question…

-A highly experienced Management Consultant, over two decades Mike Bolam gained considerable insight into global multi-national and non-governmental organisations across diverse sectors around the world.
-During his varied assignments Mike couldn’t fail to notice that, common to many of these organisations, the same question cropped up time and time again…
+A highly experienced Human Resource Consultant, spread over two decades, Mike Bolam gained considerable insight into global multi-national and non-governmental organisations, across diverse sectors around the world.
+During his varied assignments Mike could not fail to notice that, common to many of these organisations, the same question cropped up time and time again…

 Why were there so many management and leadership issues?